Don't Have Time To Read the Entire Guide Now?

 Brand safety and ad verification tools work in two basic ways: automatically and with manual review.
 The automated bit is about getting easy wins.
 Ad fraudsters and complex content situations routinely create scenarios that automated solutions simply cannot spot or address, but these automated tools can prevent your run-of-the-mill brand safety and traffic fraud problems.

 To prevent all brand safety issues, you will more than likely need a solution that includes a manual team.
-For example, you may need a real, live person to make sure you’re not on any agency block lists that are preventing programmatic revenue from flowing to your site.
+For example, you may need a real, live person to make sure you’re not on any ad agencies' block lists that are preventing programmatic revenue from flowing to your site.
 A bot can’t do that, but a person can.

 When You Might Need Them